 Fretboard Theory Video Instruction

 Would you like to learn more about music theory for guitar so that you can have a better understanding of how to play and compose songs like “Hotel California”?
 Studying theory will uncover the mysteries of music and help you more quickly develop your skills as a guitarist, songwriter, improviser, and composer.
 Your journey begins with the Fretboard Theory video instruction featured in the GMT member area.
 There are over 20 courses and 150 video lessons pertaining to scales, chords, progressions, modes, and more.
 Aside from learning these components of music individually, you learn how they fit together to make music.
 Furthermore, everything is taught from a guitar player’s perspective by focusing on the fretboard and relating all concepts to familiar songs.
+Sign up to receive my free lessons and you’ll also get to sample my full video courses.

 About Desi Serna